jseusx/CSCI4120/hw2/README.md

 ![KElbowVisualizer](KElbowVisualizer.png)
 <br>
 K = 4 is the best based on the elbow shown in the graph, having an 100% accuracy. <br>
-This is the confusion matrix that should be outputted:
+This is the confusion matrix that should be outputted: <br>
 ![Confusion Matrix showing predicted label x true label](ConfusionMatrix.png)